- January 28, 2015

 Whenever Hollywood poses these questions, it invariably does so by dehumanizing or reducing the humanity of the Arab objects of cinematic violence, and by inviting the audience to identify with the American torturer/shooter/soldier who is obliged to do things that would otherwise be considered unacceptable in other context.

 As he does so, we hear Cooper’s anguished voice begging him not to touch it and not to pick it up so that he won’t have to shoot him.
-A number of critics of the film have pointed out that the real-life Kyle appeared to have enjoyed what he did, that he once stated that he didn’t regret a single shot that he fired, and that he described Iraqis as ‘savages.’
+A number of critics of the film have pointed out that the real-life Kyle appeared to have enjoyed what he did, and once stated that he didn’t regret a single shot that he fired at Iraqis he regarded as ‘savages.’

 By presenting Kyle as the anguished humane executioner, forced by an inhuman enemy to make difficult choices in order to save American lives, Eastwood not only whitewashes Kyle himself, he also offers his audience a grotesquely sanitized and one-dimensional version of the Iraq war.

-Hollywood has done this many times, in other wars, and it often does so by concentrating on the ‘soldier’s story’.
+Hollywood has done this many times in other wars, and it often does so by concentrating on the ‘soldier’s story’.
 But there are other less pleasing soldiers’ stories that could be told about the Iraq war than the anguished patriotic assassin who Eastwood is clearly intent on glorifying.

-In Fallujah and Ramadi, American snipers not only fired in order to ‘save lives’.
-They also shot at ambulances, hospitals, pedestrians and civilians carrying white flags.
+In Fallujah and Ramadi, American snipers not only fired in order to ‘save lives’; they also shot at ambulances, hospitals, pedestrians and civilians carrying white flags.
 This was not accidental.
 Snipers were used to terrorize and intimidate the civilian population as part of an ongoing strategy that did not recognize clear distinctions between ‘military-aged males’ and the civilians who supported or simply accepted their presence.

 A similar strategy underpins US drone strikes in Pakistan, where targets are often chosen on the basis of nebulous intelligence or simply because ‘military-aged males’ happen to be within a certain area.

-There are films that could be made about this kind of violence.
-Such a film might not ask its audience to identify with an ‘American Sniper’, but pose far more disturbing questions about the purpose of American violence and military aggression and the reasons for its endless wars.
-It might look not just at the consequences of these wars on the men and women who fight them, but might also consider the lives and motives of their victims, and the devastation that these wars have left in their wake.
+Such films might not ask their audiences to identify with an ‘American Sniper’, but pose more disturbing and troubling questions about American violence its endless wars.
+They might look not just at the consequences of these wars on the men and women who fight these wars, but might also consider the lives and motives of their victims, and the devastation that these wars have left in their wake.